shautvast/everest/README.md

 <h3>what is it?</h3>

 Simple universal mocking tool for http requests
+- requires java 8

-- set up expectations using json files in $PROJECT/everest directory
+- set up expectations using json files in $PROJECT/everest_data directory -- or start java with -Deverest.data=[..] for a different data directory
 - start using gradlew run
 - replay